bbuysschaert/BRITE_decor/README.md

 This is a bundled version of different Python routines, which may prove to be useful for the detrending and studying data taken by the BRITE nano-satellites.

 # Requirements
 'Standard' Python packages are expected to be installed.
-These are:
+I include the installed version I have on my local computer.
+Let me know if a previous version will not work / run.
-- numpy
+- numpy (1.9.2)
-- scipy
+- scipy (0.16.1)
-- pylab / matplotlib
+- pylab / matplotlib (1.5.1)
-- lmfit (if you want to do a boundend least-squares minimisation; routines marked with lmfit in the name)
+- lmfit (if you want to do a boundend least-squares minimisation; routines marked with lmfit in the name) (0.8.0)

 In addition, all the plotting routines - currently - have a line stating  "import CheckMatplotlib" in the preambule.
 Off course, you should remove this line.